 - 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
-Turn the fuel select dial to the "GASOLINE RUN" position.
+Turn the fuel vent lever to the "ON" position.